From 'what's a tensor' to a full ML pipeline in 4 days

 The aha moment

-At some point I asked Claude to just explain what a model is at the lowest level.
-A model is essentially a collection of matrices — multi-dimensional arrays of numbers.
+I wanted more than a surface-level understanding — I wanted a deep intuitive picture of the whole thing.
+So I kept probing, kept asking follow-up questions, kept pushing until things connected.
+A picture emerged: a model is essentially a collection of matrices — multi-dimensional arrays of numbers.
 Those numbers are what the model “knows.”
 Training is the process of feeding inputs, checking how wrong the output was, and nudging those numbers slightly in the right direction.
 Do that millions of times with enough data, and the numbers converge to encode what we’d call truth.

 That hit different.